tun43p/deno-discord-bot/README.md

 ### Bundle

-To bundle this application, please do `amke bundle`
+To bundle this application, please do `make bundle`

 ## Notes